 Action Definition PASS Run the user's command unchanged.
 A message for the user is optional.
 REJECT Reject the user's command; return an error message.
 A message for the user is required.
 REDIRECT Redirect the command to a different (alternate) replica server.
 An altserver is required.
-See "Configuring alternate servers to work with central authorization servers" on page 72 for details.
+See "Configuring alternate servers to work with central authorization servers" on page 73 for details.
 A message for the user is optional.
 RESPOND Do not run the command; return an informational message.
 A message for the user is required.
+CONTINUE Defer to the next command handler matching a given command.
+For additional information on using multiple handlers, see http://answers.perforce.com/articles/KB/11309 .